-While CCAD’s campus will look different for fall 2020, we’re still here to support faculty and staff.
+While CCAD’s campus will look different for spring 2021, we’re still here to support faculty and staff.

 CCAD will offer remote support for the library and Helpdesk.
 In addition to submitting a ticket to email@example.com, staff will be available for virtual consultations and maintain face-to-face services by appointment.
 Book an appointment.

-Packard Library will be open to faculty and staff by appointment Monday through Friday from noon to 4 p.m.
-To request an appointment, email firstname.lastname@example.org.
-Limited-contact pickup will be available through CCAD's Safety & Security Office.
+Packard Library will be open Monday through Friday 11 a.m.–5 p.m. during spring semester for resource pickup and assistance.
+Contactless pickup will be available in the Canzani Lower Level lobby outside the library.
 All returned materials will be quarantined for 72 hours before being checked in and made available to other users.
 The library will not be lending out equipment this semester.

-Faculty interested in learning more about Packard Library’s fall 2020 can click here.
+Faculty interested in learning more about Packard Library’s services for spring 2021 can click here.